 When professing their faith publicly, members express their agreement with the doctrine of Holy Scripture as taught in the Christian Church and promise to adhere to this doctrine for the rest of their life.

-The FRCSA organise their cooperation according to the church order originally adopted by the Reformed Churches in the Netherlands at the National Synod of Dordtrecht in 1618/19.
+The FRCSA organise their cooperation according to the church order originally adopted by the Reformed Churches in the Netherlands at the National Synod of Dort (Dordrecht) in 1618/19.

-This Church Order takes its point of departure from the fact that the local church is not merely a branch of a national church, but self governing with no other authority above them than the King of the church, Jesus Christ.
+This Church Order is based on the premise that the local church is not merely a branch of a national church, but is self governing with no other authority above them than the King of the church, Jesus Christ.
 At the same time this bond with Christ also binds the separate churches together, obliging them to maintaining a bond with one another.
 This federation is founded on the unity of the same faith.
-Churches bound together in a federation encourage and guard one another so that this bond with Christ and his Holy Word is not threatened.
+Churches bound together in a federation encourage and protect one another so that the bond with Christ and his Holy Word is not threatened.
 The mutual agreements of the federation are laid down in the Church Order.

 The liturgy used in the worship services of the FRCSA stands in the tradition of the Calvinist Reformation.

-The churches use the Afrikaans Psalms as compiled by Totius, and in addition the 50 Scriptural hymns in the same hymnal.
-It also contains the liturgical forms (for example for the administration of baptism, Lord’s Supper, solemnisation of marriage, etc.) Other songs of praise, in English and Sotho, will also be heard in the bond of churches.
+The churches make use of the Afrikaans Psalms as compiled by Totius, as well as 50 Scriptural hymns found in the same hymnal.
+This book of praise also contains the liturgical forms (e.g. for the administration of baptism, celebration of the Lord’s Supper, solemnisation of marriage, etc.) Other songs of praise, in English and Sotho, will also be heard in the bond of churches.